How Long Do Personal Loans Take To Process? Quick Guide

 Find a lender who advertises same-day approval and fast funding: Online lenders and fintech marketplaces often provide quicker application reviews and funding timelines than traditional banks.

-Consider other options, like credit cards: Credit cards come with a 28-to-55-day window in which you can repay without incurring interest.
+Consider other options, like credit cards: Credit cards come with a 28- to 55-day window to repay without incurring interest.
 Be sure to avoid payday loans, however, which charge high fees and have incredibly short terms.

-Ask a friend or relative for a loan: Borrowing from someone you know may help you avoid high interest rates, but it’s important to agree on repayment terms upfront to help prevent strain on the relationship.
+Ask a friend or relative for a loan: Borrowing from someone you know may help you avoid high interest rates, but it’s important to agree on repayment terms up front to prevent strain on the relationship.

-Try emergency cash advance apps: These borrowing apps offer small-dollar, short-term loans that help you bridge gaps between paychecks.
+Try emergency cash advance apps: These offer small-dollar, short-term advances that help you bridge gaps between paychecks.
 Check for fees, limits and subscription requirements.

 Consider getting assistance, such as a debt relief program: If your bills exceed your income, there may be programs that can help with repayment, housing or utilities.
 Before working with a debt relief company, make sure it’s legitimate and reputable.

-How long does it take for loans to be approved?
+How long does it take for a personal loan to be approved?

 Key Terms